I would like to share some of these experiences with you through my Art below.

 Here we have a portrait of Sally Sparrow played by Carey Mulligan in a Doctor Who episode called ‘Blink’ first shown in 2007.

-This painting was part of an Art exhibition to celebrate the greatest science fiction programme of all.
+This painting was part of an Art Exhibition to celebrate the greatest science fiction programme of them all, namely Doctor Who!

-Inspired by the find of lost Patrick Troughton episodes during October 2013
+The Exhibition was inspired by the find of some lost Patrick Troughton episodes during October 2013 by Philip Morris.

 All artwork is original, including oil paintings and sketches, picture postcards and jigsaw puzzles.